-The Department of History sponsors the Center for the Study of the Pacific Northwest and co-sponsors the Harry Bridges Center for Labor Studies with the Department of Political Science.
+The Department of History is home to the Center for the Study of the Pacific Northwest and co-sponsors the Harry Bridges Center for Labor Studies with the Department of Political Science.
 Both centers support graduate students and undertake public programs.

 - 4 MA degrees

 Major Undergraduate Student Awards

 - 1 College of Arts & Sciences Social Sciences Scholar

 - 2 World History Association Phi Alpha Theta Pater Awards

 - 1 Grayden Tunstal Phi Alpha Theta Award

 - 1 College of Arts & Sciences Gonfalonier